rijalBinHusen/portofolio-2/src/content/build-a-whole-application.md

 ![design](/full-app-blog-content-design-analyze%20(2).png)

+I do not explain in detail how to design it, likes how to create rounded line, button and etc, because it hard to explain.

-## Coding for front end application
+## Coding Frontend application
 Now the time has come, we’re gonna coding for front end application, but before we doing that process, it would be better if we’re analyze the design and got the conclusion what elements will we create, this is how I analyze the design and got conclusion what element I would create :

 ![analyze-design](/full-app-blog-content-design-analyze%20(1).png)